AvadhKanaiya/Notes_app_laravel/README.md

 - Clone this repository on your account.
 - Download the zip of this project on your device.
 - Unzip the folder in to your xampp/htdocs/ directory.
-- Import the database file notes_db into your phpmyadmin.
+- Import the database file notes_app.sql into your phpmyadmin.
 - Go to the Notes_app directory and open Command line(CMD) in it.
 - After opening Command line(CMD) write this command to start Laravel server "php artisan serve"
 - Make sure you have started Apache and MySql server from the xampp control pannel.